 If you have never had passion fruit before, run don’t walk and pick up a few.
 They will be going out of season toward the end of June and won’t be back until the end of summer.
 If you can’t find passion fruit, just substitiute blueberries and the is still a treat.
 Oh yeah, add a shot (or two of rum) to your lilikoi lemonade and have a great day grilling and entertaining!

-Combine, stir, chill.
-It’s that easy.
+- Combine the remaining ingredients, stir, and chill.
 Note: I like my lemonade a little on the tart side, so be forewarned.
 Also, that pinch of salt is the key.
-It really enlivns the passion fruit while taking some of the edge off the acidity of the lemon juice.
+It really enlivens the passion fruit while taking some of the edge off the acidity of the lemon juice.

 Cheers and Happy Grilling!